-Our Cycling Academy aims to bring together talented and aspiring racing cyclists aged 16-18 in order to progress their skills, fitness and their capacity to become elite category senior riders.
-The programme aims to expose all riders to as wide a range of cycling disciplines as possible throughout the 2 years whilst still allowing riders to specialise as individuals.
+Our Cycling Academy aims to bring together talented and aspiring racing cyclists aged 16 to 18 in order to progress their skills, fitness and their capacity to become elite category senior riders.
+It's the only one of its kind in the UK and as such has some of the country's very best junior riders coming through it.
+The programme aims to expose all riders to as wide a range of cycling disciplines as possible throughout the two years whilst still allowing riders to specialise as individuals.

 The Monday to Friday program sits alongside your education within Oaklands College, home of the Oaklands Wolves Academies.
 The cycling academy will train every morning and have afternoons set aside for lessons and tutorials.
 Wednesday however will be a day solely for academy training, physio and our unique cycling theory lessons which cover topics such as nutrition, the history of the sport, race tactics, the demands of ‘pro life’, season and career planning and much more.